Biological Sciences

 Animal developmental biology

-The growth of an animal from a single embryonic egg is a fascinating notion that you shall explore in this module.
+The growth of an animal from a single embryonic egg is a fascinating notion that you'll explore in this module.
 Through a mixture of practice and theory, you’ll explore developmental themes based on animal development, including the different stages of embryonic growth, tissue specification, biological mechanisms, and gene regulation.

 You’ll be encouraged to investigate deeper into biological development themes to draw fascinating insights about this subject.
-On completion of this module you will have gained a broad overview of the development process and regulation in animals.
-This module will present students with an in-depth introduction to the principles of developmental biology, and provide a broad overview of development processes and their regulation in animals.
+On completion of this module you'll have gained a broad overview of the development process and regulation in animals.
+This module will present you with an in-depth introduction to the principles of developmental biology, and provide a broad overview of development processes and their regulation in animals.

 Microbiology